 Prospectus and Thesis

-The M.A. candidate must complete a satisfactory research thesis in theatre studies.
+The MA candidate must complete a satisfactory research thesis in theatre studies.
 After a faculty member has agreed to serve as the candidate's thesis director and adviser, the candidate prepares a prospectus (5-10 pages normally).
-This prospectus must be approved by the thesis committee before the fifth week of Spring Semester.
-The final draft of the M.A. thesis must be delivered to the committee at least twenty days prior to the date of the oral defense (which must occur before the Graduate School deadline for graduation).
-The thesis may be completed during any semester of the second year of study, but no later than Spring Semester.
+This prospectus must be approved by the thesis committee before the fifth week of spring semester.
+The final draft of the MA thesis must be delivered to the committee at least 20 days prior to the date of the oral defense (which must occur before the Graduate School deadline for graduation).
+The thesis may be completed during any semester of the second year of study, but no later than spring semester.

 An oral examination (defense) will be conducted by the thesis committee of the candidate.
 During the examination the candidate must demonstrate a thorough knowledge of the subject matter of his or her thesis and defend the thesis successfully.